Millionaire Michael Moore says capitalism is evil and that the entire system should be thrown out for one that is “democratic” and “fair.”

 Witt on MSNBC didn’t criticize the “capitalism is evil” theme of the film and neither did the AP story that ran Sept.
 20. ABC reporters also let it go.

 During “The Jay Leno Show” on Sept.
-15, Leno responded to
+15, Leno responded to Moore’s claim in disagreement, but barely defending capitalism.

 “I think greed is evil, but I think capitalism is OK as long as – moderation in all things,” Leno said.
+Moore then launched a tirade against capitalism calling it “legalized greed.”
+He complained about income inequality between the richest 1 percent and everybody else saying, “that’s insane.
+We live in a democracy.
+We’re supposed to have fairness and equality”

 Even liberal blogger Arianna Huffington was more adamant in her disagreement on that one point (she liked the movie though).
 On The Huffington Post blog, she wrote “In the film, Michael describes capitalism as evil.
 I disagree.
 I don’t think capitalism is evil.
 I think what he have right now is not capitalism.”